Treaty of Brussels (1656): Background

 The exiled royalists had been close to the French court, but the 1655 alliance between the Commonwealth of England and the Kingdom of France forced them to leave France and drove them into the arms of Spain.
 Charles II first moved his court to Cologne, then in March 1656 to Brussels.
 An agreement between Charles II of England and Philip IV of Spain was negotiated.

 It was signed on 2 April (O.S.) or 12 April (N.S.)
 1656 for Charles II by James Butler, 1st Marquess of Ormond (who later became duke) and Henry Wilmot, 1st Earl of Rochester.
 It was signed for Philip IV by Alonso de Cárdenas and Alfonso Pérez de Vivero, 3rd Count of Fuensaldaña.
 Philip ratified it on 5 June in Madrid.
 This contract in fact updated and extended a similar treaty of 1630.

 Terms

 In exchange for future Spanish military support for a potential restoration, Charles agreed to raise forces to fight for Spain in the ongoing Franco-Spanish War (1635–1659).
-He also pledged to stop English colonisation in the Americas and to return any territory that would be taken by the Commonwealth from Spain.
+He also pledged to stop English colonisation in the Caribbeans and to return any territory that would be taken by the Commonwealth from Spain.
 He also agreed to help Spain fight against Portugal's attempt to regain independence.